Find your Dream Job

 9. Know your stuff

-In an increasingly competitive era, if you don’t know your stuff you’ll be destroyed by your competition.
-Whatever your business is – writing, crafts, plumbing, or anything – you need to know what you’re talking about.
+In an increasingly competitive era, if you don’t know your stuff, you’ll be destroyed by your competition.
+Whatever your business is – writing, crafts, plumbing, or anything – you must know what you’re talking about.
 Word of mouth is essential for growing your business, and you won’t grow good word of mouth if your work is shoddy or shows a lack of understanding of your craft.

 10. Be your own taskmaster

-When you’re making the jump from a conventional desk job to a freelance gig, the freedom can be a little daunting.
+When you jump from a conventional desk job to a freelance gig, the freedom can be a little daunting.
 You need to be your own taskmaster.
-Don’t be afraid to scour the internet for good freelance productivity tools; just because teams use Milanote, Trello, or Asana, that doesn’t mean you can’t use it as a solo freelancer.
-Delineate your work hours and you’ll feel better for it.
+Don’t be afraid to scour the internet for good freelance productivity tools; just because teams use Milanote, Trello, or Asana doesn’t mean you can’t use it as a solo freelancer.
+Delineate your work hours, and you’ll feel better for it.

 11. Consider a variety of media

 If you’re a writer, that doesn’t mean you have to limit yourself to just writing your own content.
-You could guest blog on other people’s sites, for example, or you could seek out podcasts that interview writers and see if they’d be interested in interviewing you.
-There’s nothing stopping you from going multimedia and creating a video series for YouTube or your own podcast, either.
+You could guest blog on other people’s sites, for example, or seek out podcasts that interview writers and see if they’d be interested in interviewing you.
+Nothing stops you from multimedia and creating a video series for YouTube or your own podcast, either.

 12. Enjoy yourself